 Your credit limit with this card is determined by the amount of collateral you put down as your secured payment.
 Determine how much credit you want, from $200 and $2,500, as long as you have the cash to back it up.

 Although this card doesn’t charge a lot of extra fees for things like ownership or account maintenance, it may not a good choice for someone looking to rebuild their finances.
 Applications for this card are not accepted from anyone who has declared bankruptcy within two years prior to applying.

 Is it worth it for you?

-If you’re in the market for a secured card with no annual fee and you want the included auto and travel protections, you may want to consider Citi Secured.
+If you’re in the market for a secured card with no annual fee and benefits including free access to your FICO score online, you may want to consider Citi Secured.

 Others fees can make this card less appealing, though.
 You’ll pay a 3% foreign transaction fee on all purchases made outside the U.S. The balance transfer fee is either $5 or 3% of the amount of each transfer, whichever is greater.
 If you make a late payment, a penalty APR of up to 29.99% may apply indefinitely, and the regular APR is a variable of 22.49%.

 Get the most value from Citi Secured Mastercard

 This card is designed to help you get your credit started on the right foot, so the best way to get the most value is by practicing good habits to improve your credit score.
 Make timely payments in full and keep from taking on any of the card’s penalty fees, so you can earn a good score and cultivate a healthy relationship with credit that won’t end in debt.